nl-design-system/web-component-poc/packages/nl-design-system-unstable/status-badge-component/README.md

 ### Don'ts

-- To avoid confusion with buttons it is advisable to not use colors also in use for buttons.
+- To avoid confusion with buttons it is advisable to not mimic the shape and overall appearance of a button.
 - Avoid using status badges in running text.

 ## References